New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 Who does the Norwegian Electronic Communications Act (EKOM) apply to?

-The Electronic Communications Act (EKOM) in Norway is generally interpreted—already in its 2003 version—to apply to any website or app that targets Norwegian users or operates in the Norwegian market, regardless of the domain name or the language of the digital platform, including:
+The Electronic Communications Act (EKOM) in Norway is generally interpreted—already in its 2003 version—to apply to any website or app targeting Norwegian users or operating in the Norwegian market, regardless of the domain name or the language of the digital platform, including:

 1. Websites under a .no domain